ssshubham/100-days-of-code/log.md

 **Thoughts**: Earlier I thought that CSS is very easy.
 But after today's session I felt like, it is becoming more and more complex.
 Lot's of things to remember.
 But I feel good to know these things.

 **Link(s) to work**: [FreeCodeCamp](https://www.freecodecamp.org/learn/)

+### Day 3: December 29, 2020

+**Today's Progress**: Completed Responsive web design principles, applied accessibility and applied visual design.

+**Thoughts**: After joining with few people on gitter I have given more time than just 1 hour so that I can match up with other team members.

+**Link(s) to work**: [FreeCodeCamp](https://www.freecodecamp.org/learn/)